himanshi-15/web_scraping/README.md

 # web_scrapping

-This program   collect product details through web scraping from an ecommerce website BigBasket and store them into a csv file.
+This program collect product details through web scraping using selenium from an ecommerce website BigBasket and store them into a csv file.